isaac-j-miller/spaceships/README.md

 2D spaceships arcade-style game
 DISCLAIMER:
 All assets are stolen from Google Images and will be replaced with original content or properly acquired content later.

 IMPORTANT:
 To simply play the game, download the spaceships/debug folder and run the executable "Spaceships.exe"

 Consume powerups by colliding with them.
 Question mark powerups give the player a random bonus, while up-arrow powerups upgrade the user's spaceship.

+OTHER INFO:
 Some projectiles move slower or faster than others.
 This is because the projectile's initial velocity is dependent upon that of the spaceship which fired it.

-Currently, the highest level I have gotten to is level 9.
+Currently, the highest level I have gotten to is level 10.

-OTHER INFO:
 This is still a work-in-progress.
 Current to-do list:
--allow minis to collide with carriers
 -clean up powerup situation
--add rotationspeed powerup
--clean up collision rotation (sometimes enemies get stuck and don't rotate) -clean up encapsulation for projectiles
+-make framerate-related functions dependent on framerate -make some powerups more rare
+-add more user spaceships
+-give levels more variety

 CONTROLS:
 W: move forward (up)